Pausha Purnima: A Sacred Full Moon Day

 Auspicious Beginnings: Many humans consider Pausha Purnima as an auspicious day to start new ventures, carry out crucial rituals, or embark on a spiritual adventure.

-Do's and Don'ts on Pausha Purnima
+Do's & Don'ts on Pausha Purnima

 Do's